Lee Grant: 1970s

 Grant received three Academy Award nominations in the 1970s for The Landlord (1970), Shampoo (1975), and Voyage of the Damned (1976).
 In Plaza Suite (1971), a successful comedy directed by Arthur Hiller and written by Neil Simon; she played the harried mother of a bride, with Walter Matthau as the father.

-In March 1971, Grant played the murderer in the Columbo episode "Ransom for a Dead Man", playing opposite Peter Falk's Lieutenant Columbo.
+In March 1971, Grant played the murderer in the Columbo pilot episode "Ransom for a Dead Man", playing opposite Peter Falk's Lieutenant Columbo.
 For that role, she was nominated for an Emmy as Outstanding Lead Actress – Miniseries or a Movie.
 That same year, she also received a second Emmy nomination in the same category of Outstanding Single Performance by an Actress in a Leading Role for her performance in the television film The Neon Ceiling, which she won.

 Grant reunited with Peter Falk on Broadway in the original production of The Prisoner of Second Avenue, written by Neil Simon; the playwright said that his "first and only choice" for the part was Grant, who he said was equally at home with dramatists such as Chekhov or Sidney Kingsley, yet could also be "hilariously funny" when the script called for it, for she was able to portray essential honesty in her acting.

 Grant won an Oscar for Best Supporting Actress playing Warren Beatty's older lover in Shampoo (1975).
 The film was Columbia's biggest hit in the studio's 50-year history.
 Shampoo was the second film in which Grant acted under director Hal Ashby.
 Critic Pauline Kael, comparing her in both films, noted Grant "is such a cool-style comedienne that she's in danger of having people say that she's good, as usual."
 During the filming, however, she did have some serious disagreements with Beatty, who was also the producer, and nearly quit.
 During one scene, she wanted to play it in a way she felt was more realistic from a woman's perspective, but Beatty disagreed.
 After thinking about the scene for a few days, she told director Ashby that she could not do it Beatty's way and was quitting.
 As she was walking out, Beatty stopped her, and asked what was wrong.
 "I sat down and told him," she said.
 "He threw up his hands and said, 'Play it your way.
 What do I know?
 I'm a man.'"

 Despite the success of the film and her career, Grant was feeling less secure in Hollywood, as she was then around 50 years old.
 She writes:

 During the 1975-76 television season, she starred in the sitcom Fay, which, to her chagrin, was canceled after eight episodes.
-In 1977, she starred in the ensemble disaster movie Airport '77 and in 1978, she was the lead actress in the horror film Damien: Omen II, also starring William Holden.
+In 1977, she starred in the ensemble disaster movie Airport '77 and in 1978, she was the lead actress in the horror film Damien - Omen II, also starring William Holden.
 Both films drew negative reviews, though they were financially successful.
 She made a guest appearance in Empty Nest, in which her daughter Dinah Manoff co-starred.